 How Heavy Are Portable Propane Fire Pits?

-Different models of portable propane fire pits come in various sizes.
+Portable propane fire pits come in various sizes.
 Typically, a unit may weigh 20 – 25lbs, which makes it easy to carry from one place to another.